scillidan/OPEN-SHELL-source/README.md

 ## Todo

-- [ ] learn how to make Photoshop scripts
-- [ ] make and add other sources
+- [ ] make and add other sources ?